xaamin/actions-cache/README.md

 * Fixed the download stuck problem by introducing a timeout of 1 hour for cache downloads.
 * Fix zstd not working for windows on gnu tar in issues.
 * Allowing users to provide a custom timeout as input for aborting download of a cache segment using an environment variable `SEGMENT_DOWNLOAD_TIMEOUT_MINS`.
 Default is 60 minutes.
-* `save` input - Controls when to save cache.
+* `SAVE_CACHE` env - Controls when to save cache.
 By default, a new cache is created if the job completes successfully.
 Available values
   - `always`, the cache is saved also on job failure.
   - `never`, the cache is never saved, i.e. realizing read-only cache.
   - `update`, the cache is saved or updated if the cache key already exists